sam1474u/Call-Function-using-API-Gateway/README.md

 Deploy a spec to the gateway
 Test the gateway

-Create and deploy a "hello world" serverless function

 We need a Oracle Cloud Infrastructure account to set up Oracle Functions development using Cloud Shell.
 Then, we create a function application and a function.
 Key tasks include how to: